 From the beginning, the Future of Babylon project focused on building local capacity and working closely with the SBAH and community members to integrate the project with needs identified by the SBAH to advance its work managing Iraq’s cultural heritage.
 A highlight of integration of training and work on site was the 2010 digital scanning at Babylon and subsequent drawing documentation workshops, which allowed SBAH personnel to work with CyArk, a nonprofit dedicated to digital documentation tools for cultural heritage.
 Project team members were exposed to the various stages of documentation and were enthusiastic at the potential of digital scanning.
 Training with CyArk allowed SBAH project team members to gain skills necessary to complete brick-by-brick drawings for condition assessments to define conservation plans and identify changes necessary to improve water management at Ishtar Gate.

 Another main focus in 2017 has been assisting the SBAH with the completion of a World Heritage nomination for Babylon.
 Several workshops were held in 2017 to advance the research and writing necessary for this goal.
 Work on the World Heritage nomination process will continue in 2018.

 The SBAH and WMF program has become all the more important for Iraq.
 The project serves as a template for documenting heritage, assessing conditions, and developing conservation plans.
 As the SBAH grapples with the risks to sites throughout the country, the SBAH can utilize these tools for conservation purposes and for archival records for sites where damage is considerable and future conservation needs or rebuilding efforts are unknown.

-WMF is grateful to numerous donors who have contributed to the conservation, training, and management planning activities for Babylon including the U.S. Department of State, U.S. Embassy in Baghdad, the Paul Mellon Estate, the Samuel H. Kress Foundation, the Annenberg Foundation, the J. M. Kaplan Fund, and the Sackler Foundation through CAF Canada.
+WMF is grateful to numerous donors who have contributed to the conservation, training, and management planning activities for Babylon including the U.S. Department of State, U.S. Embassy in Baghdad, the Paul Mellon Estate, the Samuel H. Kress Foundation, the Annenberg Foundation, the J. M. Kaplan Fund, and the Charities Aid Foundation of Canada.